 Due to the process of evaporation, this steam extracts the essential oils of the plant and carries them to a separate cooling chamber where the vapor condenses to form droplets that gather at the base of the chamber.

-The essential oils that are contained within this liquid tend to sit on top of the water and therefore are separated and removed in order to be sold as pure essential oil.
-However, the remaining water contains many of the phytochemicals that are contained in the pure extract, they’re just ‘watered down’ a little more.
+The essential oils that are contained within this liquid tend to sit on top of the water.
+They then separate and remove in order to be sold as a pure essential oil.
+However, the remaining water contains many of the phytochemicals that are contained in the pure extract.
+They’re just ‘watered down’ a little more.

 This water is then bottled and sold separately as hydrosol, hydrolate, herbal water or essential water and is generally considered a lot easier to use than essential oils as well as being more cost-effective.
-While they might not be as potent as essential oils, they’re still highly effective homeopathic tools and are commonly used in aromatherapy and for personal use.
+While they might not be as potent as essential oils, they’re still highly effective homeopathic tools.
+Subsequently, are commonly used in aromatherapy and for personal use.

 Peppermint Hydrosol Health Benefits Explained